johngeorgewright/npm-check-git/README.md

 Checks if a git dependency is up to date.

+## Usage

+As an example, we'll test if npm/libnpm is up to date.

 ```
 npm i npm-check-git github:npm/libnpm#latest
 ```

+To test programatically:

 ```javascript
 const npmCheckGit = require('npm-check-git')